Motherhood: how mompreneurs prep for maternity leave

-The main reason for that was: I don't want to have to rush back into things.
+The main reason for that is: I don't want to have to rush back into things.

-Perhaps that's key in planning: don't plan for your last week of leave.
+Perhaps that's key in planning: don't plan until your last week of leave.

-Plan 2 weeks extra so you have time to get back in the saddle and adjust to life as a mom with two children who's building a platform and writing as a freelancer.
+Plan 2 weeks extra, so you have time to get back in the saddle and adjust to life as a mom with two children (one who's building a platform and writes as a freelancer).

 As I'm writing this, I'm still prepping for my leave.
 I am driven to get everything done but there is an order in which I'm completing the tasks.

 Certain content or tasks need to be finished, such as client work or content that people expect in their inboxes every month.